Thomas Corbani

 Biography

-On another note, I’ve been writing about transfemininity in Morocco, the rapidly changing cultural landscape surrounding it, and the authors who've taken an interest in it.
+Before landing on this dissertation project, I thought a lot about contemporary North-African literary and cultural production.
+My most recent project in this vein looks at representations of transfemininity in Morocco, the rapidly changing cultural landscape surrounding it, and the authors who have taken an interest in it.

 Selected Publications